5 Ways to Easy Lunchtime Wins!

 3. Get creative

-Let’s face it—No one has time to bake fresh apple pie every time the kids have a craving, but with this easy-to-make Apple Pie Sandwich from Wonder® has you covered.
+Let’s face it—No one has time to bake fresh apple pie every time the kids have a craving, but with this easy-to-make Apple Pie Sandwich we’ve got you covered.
 And kids will be excited to get to have “pie” for lunch!

 The 9 in 1 Sandwich is sure to bring some fun to the lunch table.
 It’s full of great ingredients and bite-sized enough for small hands to enjoy without a mess!
 These are good for school lunches or, if you’re headed out for the day, this makes for an easy picnic option or the ideal way to serve up a sandwich while on the road.

-Hawaiian Grilled Cheese brings together Wonder® Non-GMO Project Verified White +Fibre Bread, bacon, fresh or canned pineapple and cheese.
+Hawaiian Grilled Cheese brings together Wonder® White +Fibre Bread, bacon, fresh or canned pineapple and cheese.
 It’s a fun and delicious way to add a bit of fruit to the kids’ lunchtime sandwiches.
-If bacon isn’t their thing, try substituting for turkey bacon or even vegan bacon to create this well-rounded Wonder® Win.
+If bacon isn’t their thing, try substituting for turkey bacon or even vegan bacon to create this well-rounded lunchtime win.

 For even more easy lunch recipes check out Back-to-School and Lunch Time ideas here

 4. Engage little helpers